-- Dashes, hyphens, and numbers: Any kind of special characters that you use is generally dangerous, it will drive you into a wall.
-Definitely, avoid dashes.
+- Dashes, hyphens, and numbers: Any kind of a special character that you use is generally dangerous.
+It will drive you into a wall.
+Definitely avoid dashes.

 - Purposefully misspelled words: I know, it is like a person who accuses another of the very thing he is guilty of.
 Still, when you purposefully misspell words, you are actually creating a disaster when considering communicating your domain names to your customers.

 - Avoid acronyms: Acronyms are difficult to remember, especially if it doesn’t essentially spell out anything.
 It is just a series of letters and numbers; it will only add difficulty.

 - Lengthy domains: I think we have over-discussed this topic.
 Keep the domain name short.